 - Work authorization for Germany

-- Orientation seminar in Berlin with a free night in a hotel
+- Orientation seminar in Berlin

 - Language course stipend (apply separately, based on need)

 - Housing assistance